Collision Model HS1¶

 - Background gas as a whole is unaffected by ion collisions.

 - SIMION 8 includes a Lua version (collision_hs1 example).
-It is somewhat more updated and documented than the SL version above.
+It is more updated and documented than earlier PRG/SL versions.

 Evaluation and Comparison¶